Download the Latest Version

-The latest release of HDFView, version 3.0.0 Beta, is a major release that includes the following new features and changes:
+The latest release of HDFView, version 3.0, is a major release that includes the following new features and changes:

 - The GUI framework that HDFView uses was migrated from Swing to SWT, which provides a more native application look and feel and advanced support for tables.

-- The data views (such as TableView and ImageView) have been separated from the main HDFView window and now open as separate application windows.
-The main HDFView window still displays open files and their structures on the left side of the window, and it now displays the metadata of the currently selected object on the right side.
+- The data views have been separated from the main HDFView window.
+The main HDFView window still displays open files and their structures on the left side of the window, and it now displays any metadata on the right side.

 - This release includes improved support for various datatypes (compound, array of compound, and opaque).

 For a complete list of the new features and changes in this release, please see the Release Notes.